ocicl/ocicl/README.md

 interesting log info.

 * ``ocicl`` is bundled with ``asdf`` version 3.3.7.
-You can delete it from the directory containing ``ocicl-runtime.lisp`` if you do not want this version to be loaded by the runtime at startup.
+You can delete it (along with any fasl files) from the directory containing ``ocicl-runtime.lisp`` if you do not want this version to be loaded by the runtime at startup.

 Author and License
 -------------------